 From Ohio History Central

 Chillicothe was the name of several historic towns in Ohio.
-The word is from the language of the Shawnee natives.
-It was the name of one of their clans.
-The principal leader of the Shawnees could only come from the Chillicothe clan.
-When a village was called Chillicothe it meant that it was home to the principal leader.
-It was the capital city of the Shawnees until the death of that person.
+The word is from the Shawnee -- a central-North American American Indian in the Algonquian language family.
+"Chillicothe" was the name of a Shawnee clan.
+The principal leader of the Shawnee could only come from the Chillicothe clan.
+When a village was called "Chillicothe", it meant that it was home to the principal leader.
+It was the capital city of the Shawnee until the death of that person.
 Then the capital would move to the home village of the next person selected to lead.
 That village would then become Chillicothe.